crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.0/local_api/intro.md

 # Local API

-The Local API (LAPI) is a core component of {{v1X.crowdsec.name}} and has a few essential missions :
+The Local API (LAPI) is a core component of crowdsec and has a few essential missions :

  - Allow crowdsec machines to push alerts & decisions to a database
  - Allow bouncers to consume said alerts & decisions from database